abilandz/PH8124/Lecture_7/Lecture_7.md

 ```bash
 wait $!
 ```
+We can also specify as arguments to **wait** the IDs of specific jobs running in the background.

-However, it can happen that the last job sent to the background has terminated before than some other jobs sent to the background earlier.
+However, it can happen that the last job sent to the background has terminated before some other jobs that were sent to the background earlier.
 This problem is fixed with the even simpler syntax:

 ```bash
 wait